mantidproject/mantid/docs/source/interfaces/indirect/Inelastic Data Analysis.rst

-﻿.. _interface-indirect-data-analysis:
+﻿.. _interface-inelastic-data-analysis:

-Direct/Indirect Data Analysis
+Inelastic Data Analysis
 ======================

 Overview
 --------

-The Data Analysis interface is a collection of tools within Mantid for analysing reduced data from indirect geometry spectrometers, such as IRIS and OSIRIS and data from direct geometry spectrometer LET.
+The Inelastic Data Analysis interface is a collection of tools within Mantid for analysing reduced data from indirect geometry spectrometers, such as IRIS and OSIRIS and data from direct geometry spectrometer LET.